Ken Avery begins his 1st year as Gardener.

 She discusses fall planting of such plants as Trillium, Mertensia and Lady’s-slippers, suggesting that Bluebells and Trillium be planted near together for effect.
 During the year Martha gave illustrated lectures about the Garden to 12 groups, using her extensive slide collection.

 Fall temperatures took a dip after mid-September with temps well below average in October and November.
 There was a heavy snowfall in early October followed by a killing frost that cut down many flowers before they were finished blooming.
 There was light precipitation after the first week of November and in December the temperatures were well above normal, seldom below 20 degrees and very little precipitation.
 There was no snow cover at the end of the year.
-Not a good autumn for next years plant growth and for winter protection.
+Not a good autumn for next years plant growth and for winter protection - a similar situation to the prior year.

 By the end of the year the Friends had added 4 new members